jsumners/goji/Readme.md

 ### g-include
 `g-include` inserts the content of a fragment in place of the element's content.
-The value of `g-include` is a simple identifier that in the form `[templateName]::[fragmentId]`.
+The value of `g-include` is a simple identifier in the form `[templateName]::[fragmentId]`.
 For example, given the following HTML:

 ```html